bytedance/dplm/README.md

 **Download the preprocessed UniRef50 dataset**

 We pretrain DPLM on the UniRef50 dataset, which contains about 42 million protein sequences.
-We obtain the preprocessed UniRef50 dataset provided by [Protein generation with evolutionary diffusion: sequence is all you need (Alamdari et al, 2023)](https://www.biorxiv.org/content/10.1101/2023.09.11.556673v1).
+We obtain the preprocessed UniRef50 dataset provided by [EvoDiff (Alamdari et al, 2023)](https://www.biorxiv.org/content/10.1101/2023.09.11.556673v1).

 ```bash
 bash scripts/download_uniref50.sh
 ```

-### Pretraining script
+### Training

-We pretrain DPLM with approximate 1 million tokens per batch and 100,000 training steps.
+We train DPLM with approximate 1 million tokens per batch and 100,000 training steps.
 The training script is as follows:

 - The following script is runned on one node with 8 A100 GPU.
-If you want to pretrain on multi nodes, you can adjust the total number of tokens by ensuring that the `max_tokens` \* `accumulate_grad_batches`\*`GPU_number` is approximately 1 million.
+If you want to train on multi nodes, you can adjust the total number of tokens by ensuring that the `max_tokens` \* `accumulate_grad_batches`\*`GPU_number` is approximately 1 million.

 ```bash
 export CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7